changtk07/CG-21-Fall/Assignment_1/REPORT.md

 First we find a point `outside` that is outside the polygon.
 The point I used is `(min_x - 10, min_y - 10)`, where `min_x` is the minimum of `x` coordinate, and `min_y` is the minimum of `y` coordinate.

 Then traverse each edge in `poly` and count the number of intersections with `[query, outside]`.
 If the number is odd then `query` is inside.
-I also handled special cases when an intersection is one of then vertex of polygon and when two line segments are overlapping.
+I also handled special cases when an intersection is one of the vertices of polygon and when two line segments are overlapping.

-If the intersection point is a vertex of a polygon edge, then the intersection counts only if the second vertex of the edge lies below the ray.
+If the intersection point is a vertex of a polygon edge, then the intersection counts only if the second vertex of the edge lies "below" the ray.
 This is achieved by calculating their determinants.

 If one of the edge and the ray are overlapping, then don't count the intersection.